 As these marketers branch out and explore new channels for video engagement, it’s no wonder that half of advertisers are looking for better reporting & cross-device attribution, or that nearly a third of them are looking to streamline their buying process programmatically.

-How are your video buys shifting to reach & captivate otherwise fragmented & distracted audiences?
+Join the Conversation How are your video buys shifting to reach & captivate otherwise fragmented & distracted audiences?
 Let us know by joining the conversation on Twitter, LinkedIn, or Facebook.